Skip to content

 On the next commit, the BoostSecurity SBOM scanner will collect the components inventory.

-SBOM Scanner module for container images
+SBOM Scanner module for Container Images

-Components inventories can also be generated from container images.
-When generating the SBOM from container images, operating systems packages, as well as other components pulled from dependencies, can be reported.
 To add the SBOM scanner to the workflow to collect the inventory from the container images, add the BoostSecurity scanner module in the workflow after the image generation step.
 For example:

 GitHub Actions